Winifred Carney: Later activism with McBride

-Death and Commemoration
+Death and commemoration

 Carney's health deteriorated sharply in the late 1930s.
 On 21 November 1943, she died in Belfast of TB, aged 55.
 After a small funeral at her local parish Church (St Mary's Greencastle),' Carney was buried at Milltown Cemetery in an unmarked grave.
 A grand-niece has suggested that this was due to her brother Ernest’s continued disapproval of her marriage to McBride.

 In 1956, Connolly's biographer, the Marxist historian Desmond Greaves, found McBride "a big lumbering man in his late sixties with 5000 books littered throughout a quite small house" and committed to the memory not only of his wife, but also of Larkin and (though he had considered him a poor strategist) of Connolly.
 He spent his last decade in what had been the house of Sir James Craig, an Ulster Volunteer rest home in east Belfast.
 There, in March 1988, McBride witnessed on television the loyalist terrorist Michael Stone run over his wife's grave during his gun and grenade attack on an IRA funeral.
 He died a month later.
 Denied access by his brother-in-law to his wife's plot at Milltown, he was buried in an unmarked grave in Clandeboye Cemetery in Bangor.'

 Three years before, National Graves Association, Belfast had erected a headstone for Carney which had acknowledged her not only as a "life long republican socialist" but also as McBride's "beloved wife."
 In 2016 the Belfast and District Trades Union Council did McBride the same favour, erecting a grave marker with representatives from both families attending.
 A display, telling the story of Carney and McBride, was mounted at Belfast City Hall.

 Following a 2012 Equality Impact Assessment that confirmed the grounds of Belfast City Hall were dominated by "white, male, upper class and unionist images," in 2017 Sinn Féin councilors proposed a monument to Carney.
 A concession to unionist sensibilities that would have incorporated a representation of her husband was rejected (McBride appears with Carney in stained glass windows at the Duncairn Arts Centre in north Belfast).
 Together with another bronze by the same artist, Ralph Sander, of the United Irishwoman and abolitionist Mary Ann McCracken, the figure of Carney was unveiled in front of the city hall on International Women's Day (8 March) 2024.
 Carney is depicted—typewriter on one side, Webley revolver on the other—in her 1916 Citizen Army uniform.

 Played by Eithne Lydon, Winifred Carney appears in the 1966 RTÉ drama series on the 1916 Rising, Insurrection.
-She is a chief protagonist in a 2015 graphic novel, designed with an learning pack on the Easter Rising for secondary schools in Northern Ireland.
+She is a chief protagonist in a 2015 graphic novel, designed with a learning pack on the Easter Rising for secondary schools in Northern Ireland.